 But if the prospect of visiting a dentist has your teeth chattering, you certainly aren’t alone.
 In fact, 5 to 8 percent of Americans are so afraid of going to the dentist that they avoid it altogether, says a recent study by the Dental Fears Research Clinic.
 A full 20 percent of Americans have enough anxiety about going to the dentist that they only go when absolutely necessary.

-12 Tips for Fighting Your Fear of the Dentist’s Chair
+12 Tips for Getting Over Your Fear of the Dentist

 If getting yourself or a loved one to the dentist is like, well, pulling teeth, try these strategies for overcoming that fear.